Close Alert Banner

 Corporate Facilities

-• Stratford Rotary Complex and Agriplex Facilities both completely retrofitted with energy efficient LED lighting.
-Phased lighting upgrades to LED lights continue for William Allman Memorial Arena and other facilities.
+• Stratford Rotary Complex, Agriplex and Stratford Public Library are completely retrofitted with energy efficient LED lighting.
+Phased lighting upgrades to LED options continue for William Allman Memorial Arena, City Hall, Destination Stratford, Dufferin Arena, and other facilities.

 Corporate Fleet

-• Since 2021, the City has added 5 hybrid vehicles to replace internal combustion engine (ICE) vehicles, resulting in approximately 30% reduction in fuel usage and resultant emissions.
-In 2023, twelve hybrid vehicles were approved for purchase as end of life vehicle replacements.
+• Since 2021 the City has added 21 hybrid vehicles to its fleet to replace internal combustion engine (ICE) vehicles, resulting in significant reductions in fuel usage and resultant GHG emissions.
+In 2024, the City procured its first electric van and successfully transitioned 16% of its entire fleet to low carbon options.

-• Fully electric vehicles are being added to the fleet and facility upgrades to accommodate Level 2 charging are underway.
+• Fully electric vehicles are being added to the fleet and facility upgrades are being planned to accommodate Level 2 charging.

-• Ongoing replacement of operational tools and equipment from natural gas and diesel options to electric and battery counterparts such as ice surfaces and leaf blowers.
+• Ongoing replacement of operational tools and equipment from natural gas and diesel options to electric and battery counterparts such as ice surfacers, leaf blowers and articulating boom lift.

 Infrastructure Upgrades